An inside look at Karachi’s 2020-21 budget district wise.

 The DMC administration has faced a tough time due to the non-release of the complete OZT share by the Sindh government in the last few years.

-He said the Central DMC is getting its bulk of funds by the Sindh government and grant-in-aid and non-availability of these funds created problems for the administration in releasing salaries.
+He said the Central DMC is getting its bulk of funds from the Sindh government and the grant-in-aid and non-availability of these funds created problems for the administration in releasing salaries.